 Foreign income is generally not taxed

-Your current home country may apply an exit tax before you leave
+Your home country may tax certain assets when you relocate

 Contact us for an individual assessment and, where appropriate, better alternative solutions.